|

 In 2009, Ken was named a Senior Fellow at the Ewing Marion Kauffman Foundation, to advise the Foundation on its new initiative "Kauffman Labs for Enterprise Creation".

-In addition to his work at MIT, Ken has held full-time founding roles in several startups, most recently Heartland Robotics, which Ken co-founded in 2008 with Rod Brooks, former Chief Technology Officer of iRobot and Director of MIT's Artificial Intelligence Laboratory.
+Ken's teaching and mentoring have guided numerous MIT-spawned companies.
+Ken has held full-time founding roles in several startups, including Rethink Robotics, which Ken co-founded in 2008 with Rod Brooks, former Chief Technology Officer of iRobot and Director of MIT's Artificial Intelligence Laboratory.
 In 2000, Ken co-founded Egenera, Inc., along with Goldman Sachs' Chief Technology Officer Vern Brownell.
 Egenera was named to Red Herring's list of "100 companies most likely to change the world".
 Ken's previous startup, Geer Zolot Associates, was a spinoff from MIT Project Athena.
-Geer Zolot developed network security software for electronic trading and commerce, and designed the Internet security architecture for much of the financial services industry.
-After the sale of Geer Zolot Associates, Ken was retained by Goldman Sachs to guide its technology strategy.
+Geer Zolot developed network security software for electronic trading and commerce, and contributed to the early internet security architecture for much of the financial services industry.
 Ken has also held positions at MIT Project Athena, and at Digital Equipment Corporation's Innovative Technology Research Center in Cambridge.
 Zolot's first start-up was Spectra Communications, specializing in satellite telecommunications.

 Mr. Zolot holds a Master of Science degree from MIT in Management of Technology.
 His undergraduate work was at Syracuse University, where he earned a Bachelor of Science degree in Computer Science and a Bachelor of Arts degree in Philosophy.